Easter-eggs/PBinCLI/README.rst

 Usage
 =====

-PBinCLI tool is started with ``pbincli`` command.
+EePasteCLI tool is started with `ee-paste` command.
 Detailed help on command usage is provided with ``-h`` option:

 .. code-block:: bash

-   pbincli {send|get|delete} -h
+   ee-paste {send|get|delete} -h

 Sending
 -------

 *
   Sending text:

   .. code-block:: bash

-     pbincli send -t "Hello!
+     ee-paste send -t "Hello!
 This is a test paste!"

 *
   Using stdin input to read text into a paste:

   .. code-block:: bash

-     pbincli send - <<EOF
+     ee-paste send - <<EOF
      Hello!
 This is a test paste!
      EOF

 *
   Sending a file with text attached into a paste:

   .. code-block:: bash

-     pbincli send -f info.pdf -t "I'm sending my document."
+     ee-paste send -f info.pdf -t "I'm sending my document."

 *
   Sending a file only with no text attached:

   .. code-block:: bash

-     pbincli send -q -f info.pdf
+     ee-paste send -q -f info.pdf

 Other options
 ^^^^^^^^^^^^^

 It is also possible to set-up paste parameters such as "burn after reading", expiritaion time, formatting, enabling discussions and changing compression algorithm.
-Please refer to ``pbincli send -h`` output for more information.
+Please refer to ``ee-paste send -h`` output for more information.

 Receiving
 ---------